Hen Party Ideas in Leeds?

 Places to Eat in Leeds

 For a start, it wouldn’t be a list of places to eat in Leeds without mentioning the beloved Tattu Restaurant.
 Swap your late-night Chinese takeaway for a magnificent Chinese meal at this highly popular, authentic restaurant.
 In this venue in the East Parade district you’ll find lavish décor and mouth-watering classics made to perfection.
-If you’re a hen group that prefers classic British cuisine, The Crafthouse is an upscale modern British restaurant that’s calling your name!
+If you’re a group that prefers classic British cuisine, The Crafthouse is an upscale modern British restaurant that’s calling your name!

-If you’re going to the big city for the hen weekend, it’s the perfect time to step out of your comfort zone and try something new.
+If you’re going to the big city for the weekend, it’s the perfect time to step out of your comfort zone and try something new.
 Thai food is tasty, filling and varied so you can find something for everyone to enjoy, and no one does it better in Leeds than My Thai restaurant.
 A chic and sleek take on authentic Thai food, this restaurant is cheap and cheerful, and great for a quick bite with a unique element.
 Last but by no means least, we wanted to give an honourable mention to CULTO.
-Bright, easy and breezy Italian cuisine is great in between hen do activities, and CULTO serves some of the best pizzas in town on Stainbeck Road.
+Bright, easy and breezy Italian cuisine is great in between activities, and CULTO serves some of the best pizzas in town on Stainbeck Road.

 If you have any free time in your jam-packed hen weekend in Leeds, our guess is you want to spend it shopping!
 Whether you want to buy a few new dresses, get a memento to remember the celebrations or just have a browse this city can cater for everything.